mtov/engsoftmoderna/en/chapter2.md

 \index{Extreme Programming!Values}
 XP advocates that software projects should be guided by three main
 values: communication, simplicity, and feedback.
+Indeed,
-Indeed, it is argued that these values are important in any human collaboration effort.
+these values are important in any human collaboration effort.
-Good **communication** is important in every project, not only to avoid mistakes but also to learn from them.
-The second XP value is **simplicity**, as in every complex and challenging software system there is a simpler system or subsystem that is sometimes overlooked.
-Lastly, **feedback** from stakeholders counterbalances risks like changing requirements and technologies.
+Good **communication** is important not only to avoid mistakes but also to learn from them.
+The second XP value is **simplicity**, as in every complex and challenging software system there is a simpler system that is sometimes overlooked.
+Lastly, continuous **feedback** from stakeholders counterbalances risks like changing requirements and technologies.

-In fact, it is difficult to develop the "right" software system at the first and only attempt.
-Frederick Brooks has a well-known recommendation to face this problem:
+In fact, it is difficult to develop the "right" software system at the first attempt.
+Frederick Brooks has a well-known recommendation regarding this problem:

 > *Plan to throw away parts of your system, because you will.*

-Thus, feedback is an essential value to ensure that the software parts or versions that will be discarded are identified as early as possible, to reduce waste and rework.
-Besides the three mentioned values, XP also defends other values such as **courage**, **respect**, and **quality of life**.
+Thus, feedback is an essential value to ensure that the software parts that are going to be discarded are identified as early as possible, to reduce waste and rework.
+Besides, XP also defends other values such as **courage**, **respect**, and **quality of life**.

 ### Principles

 \index{Extreme Programming!Principles}
 While XP's values are abstract, its practices are concrete and pragmatic.
-To bridge this gap between abstract practices and concrete practices, XP encourages following a set of principles.
+To bridge this gap between values and practices, XP encourages following a set of principles.
 Picture it as a river with the values on one side and the practices on the other.
-Principles act as a bridge between both sides:
+Principles act as a bridge between both sides.
 The main XP principles are:

 **Humanity**.
 Software is a activity that depends on human capital.
-The main resource of software companies are not physical assets---computers, buildings, chairs, or Internet connections, for example---but their developers.
-A term that reflects this principle well is *peopleware*, which was coined by Tom DeMarco in a book with the same title ([link](https://dl.acm.org/citation.cfm?id=2505459)).
+The principal resource of software companies are not physical assets---computers, buildings, chairs, or Internet connections, for example---but their developers.
+A term that nicely reflects the importance of  this principle is *peopleware*, which was coined by Tom DeMarco in a book with the same title ([link](https://dl.acm.org/citation.cfm?id=2505459)).
-The idea is that managing people---including factors such as expectations, growth, motivation, transparency, and responsibility---is essential for the success of software projects.
+The idea is that managing people---including factors such as expectations, growth, motivation, and responsibilities---is essential for the success of software projects.

 **Economics**: Software development requires substantial financial investment.
 Hence, it's not merely an intellectual pursuit;